 The Department also has a reputation for outstanding results.
-In 2012 90% of A Level grades were A*-B. At IGCSE the percentage of A*-B grades was 92%, with almost 60% of all pupils gaining the very highest grade.
+In 2013 100% of A Level grades were A*-B, the second time in three years that his has been the case.
+At IGCSE the percentage of A*-B grades in 2013 was 96%, with almost half of all pupils gaining the very highest grade.

 In the Removes pupils study the First World War in depth – a study greatly enhanced by the hugely popular Battlefields trip to France and Belgium that the Department runs each year – before moving onto look at a fascinating period of change and upheaval in 19th century America.

 In their studies pupils will explore the 20th century in greater depth.
 They will discover about the many fascinating people and events of this period, from the roaring 1920s in the USA, through the attempts at world peace and the appeasement of Hitler in the 1930s, and onto Martin Luther King and the development of the Civil Rights Movement – to name but a few.